-All Prep students attend music for one hour each week with our specialist music teacher Leanne Barton.
+All Prep students attend music for one hour each week with Sofia Walsh.
 Music lessons are practical sessions where students sing, chant, dance, play percussion instruments and create music with a focus on participating as a group.

 We have visiting Instrumental teachers who are available for private or small group lessons for a fee.

-In 2021 we have Hiro Mukai teaching Violin, Jess Dunn - Ukulele and Singing and Chris Walker teaching Piano and Guitar.
-Details for contacting these teachers are to be found at the end of our whole school newsletter.
-Students come out of class for 20 - 30 mins per week for these lessons.
+Hiro Mukai - Violin hiro1656@hotmail.com Jess Dunn - Ukulele and Singing jessdunn.arts@gmail.com Madeline Rowe - Piano musicalmother@hotmail.com Eddie Cole - Guitar music@eddiecole.com Students come out of class for 20 - 30 mins per week for these lessons.
+Please make contact with the teachers if you are interested in your child having lessons.

-Nature Based Learning
+Nature-Based Learning